paretogroup/sql-style-guide/README.md

 GROUP BY 1, vertical
 ```

-### Take advantage of lateral column aliasing WHEN grouping by name
+### Take advantage of lateral column aliasing when grouping by name

 ```sql
 -- Good